 Busuu is a free online community that allows you to practice your skills with over 40 million native speakers.
 You can have live conversations through the integrated video chat application and complete learning units covering diverse topic areas.

 Babbel provides interactive online courses to help improve your vocabulary, pronunciation and grammar.
 The best thing about this system is that it can detect where your strengths and weaknesses lie and tailor the exercises accordingly.
 It also comes with mobile learning apps so you can learn any time and anywhere.
-You can sign up to Babbel with a monthly subscription- prices are cheapest if you pay for 12 months up front and there’s a 20-day money back guarantee.
+You can sign up to Babbel with by signing up for a monthly subscription- prices are cheapest if you pay for 12 months up front and it comes with a 20-day money back guarantee.

 This is without a doubt the most informative blog on the Internet for language learning.
 Benny the Irish Polyglot is vegetarian, doesn’t drink and travels the world learning different languages.
-He writes about his missions to learn languages and shares lots of language hacking tips to help you learn faster.
-Fluent in 3 Months Premium costs $97 and includes his 32,000-word language hacking guide along with plenty of videos and multimedia content.
-It highlights some of the things that keep most people from learning a language and guides you through the exact processes Benny uses to learn languages quickly and effectively.
-Best of all there’s a 60-day 100% money-back guarantee just in case you’re not happy with your purchase.
+He writes about his missions to learn languages and shares lots of language hacking tips showing his followers how to learn a language fast.

 This is a bit of an unusual one.
 It might be a bit frustrating and confusing at first, but changing the language settings on your computer, tablet or smartphone can help you pick up new vocabulary!
 You’ll already be slightly familiar with the positioning of icons and what certain buttons mean in English, so it should give you a rough idea of what they mean in another language!
 Read Benny the Irish Polyglot’s guide on making your computer multilingual.

 Next time you watch a movie, turn the subtitles on in your chosen language so you can read the translations while watching.
-You can rent foreign movies from your local library or check out the foreign films on Netflix or Showbox.
+You can also find tons of foreign movies with subscription services like Netflix or Amazon Prime.
 If you just want to watch short movie clips, you can search for them on Youtube.

 Dictionaries and phrase books will obviously help with vocabulary and basic sentences, so they’re ideal to carry round as a reference.
-Lonely Planet phrase books are rather popular and you can see their full list on Amazon to find your required language.
-I also like Berlitz Phrasebooks as you can see in this picture of me when I was just a few years old!
+Lonely Planet phrase books are rather popular, as are Berlitz Phrasebooks.

-If you need to find a buddy to practice with, The Mixerr connects learners from around the world over Skype.
+If you’re trying to learn a language on your own but need someone to practice with, The Mixerr connects learners from around the world over Skype.
 You can sign up, login and search for a partner, then send them a text chat on Skype asking them if they would like to do a language exchange.
 It’s recommended that you arrange when you’ll meet online and how long you’ll spend on each language.

 iTalki helps you find an online teacher for personal language lessons, so you can have 1 on 1 time, personalised attention and customised lessons.
 It’s ideal if you want to learn from your own home and don’t fancy going out to a night class or studying abroad.
 There are lots of teachers to choose from, so you can choose someone to suit your style and budget.